Rudy Lai

 1 updates

-Goldman Sachs publicly discusses the rapid emergence of generative AI tools and models, highlighting firm-level privacy approaches and technological acceleration.
+Goldman Sachs publishes articles recognizing the rapid emergence of generative AI tools and models, signaling growing internal focus on these technologies.

 2023 Q3: no updates